oracle/oracle-database-operator/README.md

 ## Make Oracle Database Kubernetes Native - An Overview

+Starting with release 19c, Oracle Database images have been supported in containers (Docker, Podman) for production use and Kubernetes deployment with Helm Charts.
-As part of Oracle's resolution to make Oracle Database Kubernetes-native (that is, observable and operable by Kubernetes), Oracle is announcing _Oracle Database Operator for Kubernetes_ (`OraOperator`).
+As part of Oracle's resolution to make Oracle Database Kubernetes-native (that is, observable and operable by Kubernetes), Oracle released _Oracle Database Operator for Kubernetes_ (`OraOperator`).

-Since Oracle Database 19c, Oracle Database images have been supported in containers (Docker, Podman) for production use and Kubernetes deployment with Helm Charts.
-This release includes Oracle Database Operator, which is a new open source product that extends the Kubernetes API with custom resources and controllers for automating Oracle Database lifecycle management.
+OraOperator extends the Kubernetes API with custom resources and controllers for automating Oracle Database lifecycle management.

-In this release, `OraOperator` supports the following Oracle Database configurations:
+In this release, `OraOperator` supports the following Oracle Database configurations and infrastructure:

 * Oracle Autonomous Database on shared Oracle Cloud Infrastructure (OCI), also known as ADB-S
+* Oracle Autonomous Database on dedicated Cloud infrastructure, also known as ADB-D
 * Containerized Single Instance databases (SIDB) deployed in the Oracle Kubernetes Engine (OKE)
 * Containerized Sharded databases (SHARDED) deployed in OKE
+* Oracle On-Premises Databases
+* Oracle Database Cloud Service
+* Oracle Autonomous Container Database (infrastructure)

-Oracle will continue to expand Oracle Database Operator support for additional Oracle Database configurations.
+Oracle will continue to expand OraOperator support for additional Oracle Database configurations.

 ## Features Summary